TrueMiguel/Christmas-Cookie-Clicker/README.md

 The application is accessible on various devices and screen sizes.

-## Installation
-1.)  clone the repo from github: https://github.com/TrueMiguel/Christmas-Cookie-Clicker 2.)
-Open in vsCode.
-3.)
-In a terminal run `"npm i"` in the root directory to install all necessary dependedencies and dev dependencies in root, client, and server directories
-4.) run `"npm run start"` to run the app on localhost.
-5.)
-Open in web browser and proceed to `"Usage Instructions"`

 ## Usage
 1.)
 Click the live link to enter the app: https://christmas-cookie-clicker.onrender.com/ 2.)
 Signup for the app.
 Create a `Username and Password`, and click `"Submit"`.